PS061188/TSM-with-Indian-sign-language-ISL-/README.md

 After total training epochs, you can get result.csv, that is the test result document, including video number and corresponding label.

+After training, the accuracies achieved on BharatDSL are 98.88% (train), 99.14% (validation), 95.43% (test) and the final loss value is 0.030.

 ### Reference